Urhengulas/rav1e/Frame-Type-Selection.md

 * If there have been equal to the number of frames specified by `--keyint` since the last key frame, the current frame is marked as a key frame.
-* If no other criteria have been met, the current frame is compared with the previous frame using a simple difference detection to see if it is a scenecut.
+* If no other criteria have been met, the current frame is compared with the previous frame to see if it is a scenecut.
 If it is a scenecut, it is marked as a key frame, otherwise it is marked as an inter frame.

 ## Detection Algorithm
-* All detections above are performed with a simple SAD for all planes between two frames.

-## Fast Scenecut
-* A fast scenecut detection mode exists which only checks the luma plane instead of all planes.
+* On speeds 0-9, the algorithm compares frame intra cost vs. inter cost.
+This is better for compression, but slower.
+* On speed 10, the algorithm compares the amount of difference between frames.

-## Desired Features
+## Desired Improvements
 * If the max keyint length is in the middle of a flash of content, the key frame should be placed at either the start or end of the flash, instead of in the middle (exactly on the max keyint).
-* Replace the current scenecut detection algorithm with a smarter, cost-based one. [#1528](https://github.com/xiph/rav1e/issues/1528)